 The Price is Right

-You’re selling in the summer because you’re trying to maximize the market but that doesn’t mean you should ignore conditions.
+You’re selling in the summer because you’re trying to maximize the market, but that doesn’t mean you should ignore current market conditions.
 One of the worst things anyone can do when selling on the open market is setting the price too high.
 You immediately scare off most potential buyers and set expectations through the roof.
 And the longer your house stays on the market, the less likely it is to find a buyer.
 So it’s important to take a look around the market and see what similar homes are not only priced at but what they are selling for.
-Your real estate agent should be able to help with this, but make sure you use common sense in order to keep buyers interested.
+Your real estate agent should be able to help with this, but make sure you use common sense in order to keep buyers in the ball game and interested.